Kapampangan cuisine

-Kapampangan cuisine (Lútûng Kapampángan) differed noticeably from that of other groups in the Philippines.
-The Kapampangan kitchen is the biggest and widely used room in the traditional Kapampangan household.
+Kapampangan cuisine (Lútûng Kapampángan) differed noticeably from other groups in the Philippines.
+The Kapampangan kitchen is the biggest and most widely used room in the traditional Kapampangan household.

 When the Philippines was under Spanish rule, Spanish friars and sailors taught Kapampangans the basics of Spanish cooking.
 The Kapampangans were able to produce a unique blend that surprised the Spanish palate.
-Soon Spanish friars and government officials were entertaining foreign guests at the expense of Kapampangan households.
-In the late 18th century, the Arnedo clan of Apalit were commissioned by the colonial government to entertain foreign dignitaries that included a Cambodian prince and a Russian archduke.
-Kapampangans were given the task of creating the meal and menu that was served in the proclamation of the First Philippine Republic in Malolos, Bulacan.
+Soon, Spanish friars and government officials were entertaining foreign guests at the expense of Kapampangan households.
+In the late 18th century, the Arnedo clan of Apalit were commissioned by the colonial government to entertain foreign dignitaries, including a Cambodian prince and a Russian archduke.
+Kapampangans were given the task of creating the meals and menus that were served in the proclamation of the First Philippine Republic in Malolos, Bulacan.

-Some popular Kapampangan dishes that have won over the Filipino palate across the country include its famous sisig, morcon, menudo, caldereta, estofado, embotido, asado, lengua, lechon, chicharon, afritada, bringhi (paella), tabang talangka (crab meat), the "tocino" or pindang and their native version of the longaniza.
+Some popular Kapampangan dishes include sisig, morcon, menudo, caldereta, estofado, embotido, asado, lengua, lechon, chicharon, afritada, sipo egg, bringhi (paella), tabang talangka (crab meat), the "tocino" or pindang including pindang damulag or carabao’s meat tocino and their native version of the longganisa.
 A unique Kapampangan dish that is well enjoyed by other ethnic groups is nasing biringyi (chicken saffron rice).
 Since nasing biringyi is so difficult to prepare, this unique Kapampangan dish can only be enjoyed during fiestas in Pampanga.
-It should be compared to the Nasi Briyani dish of Malaysia.
+It is comparable to Malaysian nasi biryani.

-Kapampangan dishes that remain a challenge to other cultures include balo balo or burung bulig (mudfish fermented in rice) of Candaba, betute tugak (stuffed frogs) of Mexico and Magalang, adobung kamaru (mole crickets sautéed in vinegar and garlic), calderetang barag (spicy monitor lizard stew), kubang asu (sweet and spicy dog stew) of Macabebe and tidtad itik (duck stewed in blood) of Masantol.
+Some unusual Kapampangan dishes include balo balo or burung bulig (mudfish fermented in rice) from Candaba, betute tugak (stuffed frogs) from Mexico (Pampanga) and Magalang, adobung kamaru (mole crickets sautéed in vinegar and garlic), calderetang barag (spicy monitor lizard stew), kubang asu (sweet and spicy dog stew) from Macabebe, and tidtad itik (duck stewed in blood) from Masantol.

+Other heritage dishes include tidtad (dinuguan, a stew of fresh pig's blood, cooked with pork and liver), begukan (ribs and liempo cooked in pork & shrimp paste), hornong pistu (baked pork meatloaf of chorizo, ham and cheese), asadong dila (ox tongue with sauce and castañas) and kilayin (chopped liver and lungs).